mbridak/not1mm/README.md

 ![settings screen](https://github.com/mbridak/not1mm/raw/master/pic/settings.png)

 You can fill it out if you want to.
+You can leave our friends behind.
+'Cause your friends don't fill, and if they don't fill.
+Well, they're no friends of yours.

+You can fill.
+You can fill.
+Everyone look at your keys.